shieber/pmphlt/README.md

 This is the source code for [The Occasional Pamphlet](https://occasionalpamphlet.com), a blog focused on scholarly communication, open access, academic publishing, and related topics.
 The blog is built using Jekyll and is based on the Lanyon theme.

+### Blog Integration

+This site integrates content from two blogs:
+- **The Occasional Pamphlet** - The main blog (2009-present)
+- **The Ground Truth** - A previous WordPress blog (2004-2015) that has been migrated and integrated

+Posts from The Ground Truth are tagged with "groundtruth" and styled distinctively to distinguish them from the main blog posts while maintaining a unified reading experience.

 ## Site Structure

 - **`_posts/`** - Blog posts (dating back to 2009)